overtone1000/LSU_TV/README.md

-# LSU_TV
+# Neopixel Graphics
-This is a PlatformIO sketch using Arduino architecture for the ESP8266 to drive NeoPixels on a TV.
+This is a PlatformIO library bast on the FastLED library to abstract rendering methods and implement typical effects.